 You need leads and data.
 You want qualified people requesting your products and services.
 You want to scale conversions.

-You’ll need to consider the following:
+In order to create reliable, repeatable success, you’ll need to consider the following:

 Whether you choose to work with an agency on your digital marketing strategies or do it yourself, you need to create a year plan.
 The year plan should include a variety of goals essential to driving revenue.